 Since our inception in July 2005, we have not generated any revenue from the sale of our products.
-We are currently seeking FDA approval for our lead product candidate, Zalviso, and are preparing for the commercial launch of Zalviso in 2015; however, there is no guarantee that we will receive approval from the FDA on a timely basis, or at all, and there can be no guarantee that we will be able to produce product revenue in the foreseeable future, if ever.
+As mentioned above, on July 25, 2014, the FDA issued a CRL for our NDA for Zalviso.
+We believe we can satisfy all of the FDA's requests in the CRL and resubmit the NDA by the end of 2014, although we will have more clarity on the process and timing after our discussion with FDA.
+Assuming approval of the NDA for Zalviso, we plan to prepare for the commercial launch of Zalviso in 2015; however, there is no guarantee that we will receive approval from the FDA on a timely basis, or at all, and there can be no guarantee that we will be able to produce product revenue in the foreseeable future, if ever.